mvolkmann/blog/src/alpine.md

 It adds support for 18 attributes (aka directives),
 6 properties, and 2 methods.

-The minified Alpine library is only 43K.
+The minified Alpine library for version 3.13.3, which is the latest as of December 2023, is only 43K.

 To use this, add the following `script` tag: